polotno-project/polotno-site/docs/toolbar.md

 On the right side of the toolbar, Polotno has "Action Controls" section.
 You can use `components` prop to overwrite this section.

+> Recommendation: keep "Action Controls" as small as possible. `<Toolbar />` component already has a lot of buttons and components.
+So it is better give it as much available width as possible.
+You can put "Action Controls" buttons somewhere else in the UI of your application.
+For example, take a look into https://studio.polotno.dev/.
+Download button is placed on the top bar instead of the `<Toolbar />`.

 <p><a className="button button--primary" href="https://codesandbox.io/s/github/polotno-project/polotno-site/tree/source/examples/polotno-toolbar-actions" target="_blank">Open Demo</a></p>

 ```js